Compulsory acquisition

 Find out what to expect at each step of the compulsory acquisition process.

-If you have not reached agreement on compensation with the acquiring authority following the negotiation period, you will be sent a Proposed Acquisition Notice (PAN).
-The acquiring authority will also advise the Valuer General a PAN has been issued.
+If you have not reached an agreement on compensation with the acquiring authority following the expiry of the minimum 6 month negotiation period, you may be sent a Proposed Acquisition Notice (PAN).
+The issuance of the PAN indicates acquiring authority’s intention to commence compulsory acquisition.
+The acquiring authority will also advise the Valuer General and the Registrar General a PAN has been issued.

 You will have the opportunity to lodge a claim for compensation with the acquiring authority or the Valuer General.